Our work

 About Food Recovery

-The vast majority of the food we deliver we “recover” from retailers like grocery stores, wholesalers, and farms that have excess or unsold product – primarily perishable foods like fruits and vegetables, dairy, and lean meats.
-Food is often close-dated, but we get to it while it’s still good to eat and distribute it (same day) to community organizations across Massachusetts that serve neighbors facing food insecurity.
+Spoonfuls recovers excess food from grocery stores, wholesalers, farms, farmers’ markets, school and corporate cafeterias, and stadiums.
+We pick up product they’re unable to sell, primarily perishable foods like fruits and vegetables, dairy, and lean meats, while it’s still good to eat.
+Then, we deliver it to community organizations across Massachusetts that serve neighbors facing food insecurity.
 We never “bank” food.

 Healthy Fresh Food